 (d) year of construction.

-8B-4.2.7 Any significant modification to an on-board sewage treatment plant that has an effect on the sewage treatment shall always be followed by a special test in accordance with Article 14a.11(3).
+8B-4.2.7 Any significant modification to an on-board sewage treatment plant that has an effect on the sewage treatment shall always be followed by a special test in accordance with paragraph 8B-4.11.3.

-8B-4.2.8 The competent authority may make use of a technical service in order to fulfil the tasks as described in this Chapter.
+8B-4.2.8 The competent authority may make use of a technical service in order to fulfil the tasks as described in this Section.

 8B-4.2.9 The on-board sewage treatment plant shall be regularly maintained in accordance with the manufacturer's instructions in order to ensure that it is in perfect working order.
 A maintenance log corroborating such maintenance shall be carried on board.

-Article 14a.03

 8B-4.3 Application for type approval

 8B-4.3.1 An application for type approval for an on-board sewage treatment plant type shall be submitted by the manufacturer to the competent authority.
-An information folder in accordance with Article 14a.01(6) and the draft of an on-board sewage treatment plant parameters record in accordance with Article 14a.01(9), as well as the draft of a manufacturer's guide to checking the components and parameters relevant to sewage treatment for that on-board sewage treatment plant type in accordance with Article 14a.01(10) shall be enclosed with the application.
+An information folder in accordance with paragraph 8B-4.1.6 and the draft of an on-board sewage treatment plant parameters record in accordance with Article 14a.01(9), as well as the draft of a manufacturer's guide to checking the components and parameters relevant to sewage treatment for that on-board sewage treatment plant type in accordance with paragraph 8B-4.10.1 shall be enclosed with the application.
 For the type test the manufacturer shall demonstrate a prototype of the on-board sewage treatment plant.

-8B-4.3.2 If, in a particular application for type approval for an on-board sewage treatment plant type, the competent authority finds that the application submitted with regard to the presented plant prototype is not representative of the characteristics of this type of on-board sewage treatment plant as described in Appendix VI , Part II, Addendum I another, if necessary additional, prototype, to be designated by the competent authority, shall be supplied for approval in accordance with paragraph 1.
+8B-4.3.2 If, in a particular application for type approval for an on-board sewage treatment plant type, the competent authority finds that the application submitted with regard to the presented plant prototype is not representative of the characteristics of this type of on-board sewage treatment plant as described in Appendix 8, Part II, Addendum I another, if necessary additional, prototype, to be designated by the competent authority, shall be supplied for approval in accordance with paragraph 1.